-(A) Ray has a Facebook account where he publicly posts an unflattering picture of Carol from a recent party and makes derogatory comments about her.
-Others some of whom are also John Marshall law students - begin to post comments not only about Carol but about other John Marshall law students.
-Many comments posted contain racist, sexist and other derogatory language and make false claims about the students' sexual activities, including their sexual orientation.
+(A) Ray posts an unflattering picture of Carol from a recent law school party and makes unflattering comments about her on one of the social media applications he uses.
+Others - some of whom go to the same school - comment about the picture on the site, and also posts about other students.
+Many comments posted contain racist, sexist and other derogatory language and make false claims about the student's sexual activities, including their sexual orientation.
 Carol and the other targets of these comments are appalled and angry.
-They complain to the Dean of Students and demand that the Facebook account be deleted.
+They complain to the Dean of Students and demand that the pictures and posts be taken down.

-1. What should the law school do in response to this situation?
+2. What should the law school do in response to this situation?
+When confronted, Ray claims he is just exercising his constitutional right to free speech.
+Do you agree?

-(B) Suppose Ray had set the privacy settings on this post so that only his "friends" could see it, and Carol (who is not Ray's "friend") found out about the post from a classmate who was on Ray's "friends" list.
-The classmate unfriended him after reading these posts.
+- 1. What, if anything, should the law school do in response to this situation? - (B) Suppose Ray had set the privacy settings on this post so that only his "followers" could see it, and Carol (who is not Ray's "follower") found out about the post from a classmate who was on Ray's list.
+The classmate "unfollowed" him after reading these posts.
 Does that alter your view of Ray's actions?
 Of Carol's proposed resolution?

-2. What are the possible consequences for Ray -
+- 1. What are the possible consequences for Ray:

-From current and future colleagues?
-From potential employers?
-From the Bar Fitness Board?
+- (a) From current and future colleagues?

+- (b) From potential employers?

+- (c) From the bar fitness board?

-(C) What if, instead of a Facebook account, Ray used his law school e-mail account to circulate offensive jokes.
-Carol receives several of these e-mails and is offended by them.
-She sends Ray an e-mail telling him that she is offended and asking that he stop sending them out.
-Ray's reaction is to email her back calling her a "b" and telling her to "lighten up" and "get over it."
+- (C) What if, instead of a social media account, Ray used an email or text account to circulate offensive jokes?
+Carol receives several of these and is offended by them.
+She sends Ray a message on the save service telling him she is offended and asking that he stop sending them out.
+Ray's reaction is to send a response, calling her a "b" and telling her to "lighten up" and "get over it."